 President’s Scholars Program

 The President’s Scholars Program at Cal State Fullerton is based solely on merit and recognizes incoming first-time freshmen who have demonstrated excellence in academic achievement, leadership ability and community service.
 President’s Scholars hold a prestigious position at the university.
-Scholarship benefits last for four years, as long as individual scholars maintain program eligibility, and include annually: full payment of CSU enrollment fees; $750 for books and supplies; personal use of a laptop computer; automatic admittance to the University Honors Program; priority registration for classes and consideration for housing; complimentary parking permits for fall and spring semesters; and engagement in high-impact practices such as study abroad, first year seminars and mentoring programs.
+Scholarship benefits last for four years, as long as individual scholars maintain program eligibility, and include annually: payment of CSU tuition and campus (excluding houseing) fees, $750 for books and supplies, personal use of a laptop computer, automatic admittance to the University Honors Program, priority registration for classes, complimentary parking permits for fall and spring semesters, personalized academic coaching, student leadership opportunities, and holistic support services from the Center for Scholars.

 Applicants to Cal State Fullerton’s President Scholars Program must meet the following requirements:

 - apply to Cal State Fullerton as a first-time freshman prior to applying to the President’s Scholars Program.
 Applications for the scholarship from students who have not applied for general university admission will not be considered;

 - be a resident of the state of California (residency is determined by the Office of Admissions for fee purposes);